unctarheel87/beer-list-golang-backend/README.md

 # beer-list-golang-backend

-This SPA displays a list of draft beers and also implements a basic UI for browsing a craft beer database.
-The server is written entirely in `Golang` and the frontend was developed with `javaScript` with light styling.
+This SPA displays a list of draft beers and implements a basic UI for browsing a craft beer database.

+* The server is written entirely in `Golang`.
+This project served as a boilerplate for a complete REST server w/ API endpoints in `Go`.

+* The front-end was developed with `React/Redux`.

 ## Dependencies